 The 2014 science symposium will focus on the important and challenging topic of navigation and way-finding.
 By bringing together experts in human cognitive neuroscience and neural computation, animal life science, anthropology and culture, space science, current and future technology, and emergency management, the Radcliffe Institute will conduct a broad, cross-disciplinary investigation about what it means to find our way.

-Videos of the symposium will be available approximately 2 weeks after the event on this site and on Harvard's Youtube channel.
+Videos of most of the symposium will be available approximately 2 weeks after the event on this site and on Harvard's Youtube channel.